 The Canon 9520 has an acceptable ink cartridge system.
 It has five cartridges, comprised of black and the usual four colors.
 Unfortunately, the black page yield isn't very high and will need replacing often.
 Interestingly, the color page yield is almost double that of the black ink's.
 There are also XL and XXL high yield cartridges available, should you wish to increase the yield.
 It also accepts third-party ink, but using that may void the warranty.

 The Canon TS9520 has very good scanner features.
-It has a flatbed scanner, which is great for scanning fragile items like old photos, and a sheetfed scanner, which features an automatic document feeder that will make processing multi-page documents much easier.
+It has a flatbed scanner, which is great for scanning fragile items like old photos, and a sheetfed scanner, which features an automatic document feeder that makes processing multi-page documents much easier.
+However, the sheetfed scanner can only scan up to a maximum of 8.5" x 11" sheets.
 The printer is capable of scanning at 1200 DPI, but you have to change the scanner settings using Canon IJ Scan Utility to do this.
 Unfortunately, it does lack duplex scanning, which means you'll have to manually flip double-sided pages, and there are no fax capabilities.

 Cost-per-print is very good.
 The cost of black-only cartridges is quite affordable and printing in monochrome offers a good value for an inkjet printer.
 Likewise, it offers great value when printing in color, whether that be adding a splash of color to a document or printing photos for the family album.
 The color cartridge price includes four colors, but they can also be purchased separately.

 The Canon TS9520's printing speed is only okay.
 The first page of a print comes out fairly slowly and subsequent pages aren't much faster.
 One 4" x 6" photo, on the other hand, can be printed in under forty seconds, which is very good.
 The printer can automatically print double-sided, but some larger sizes, like tabloid, need to be turned over manually.